Ca-tt/ccodex/README.md

-# Code codex
+# Developer Codex

-Team codex and codestyles guides in a fresh, short manner - and how you might LOVE and apply it in your team! ♥
+Developer codex and codestyles guides in a fresh, short manner - and how you might LOVE and apply it in your team! ♥

-## 1. Team codex
+## 1. Developer codex

 ## 2. Codestyle